Intro to hiding compiled Applescripts in resource forks

 osascript good.scpt

-A similar example has been previously analyzed by SentinelOne, and we can see the the hidden AppleScript in <file>/..namedfork/rsrc
+We can see the the hidden AppleScript in good.scpt/..namedfork/rsrc

-The documentation for this is unclear.
-The section of AppleScript Definitive Guide on Compiled Script File Formats would suggest that this is a resource forks has been deprecated.
+There isn’t a lot of documentation on this.
+Based on AppleScript Definitive Guide - Compiled Script File Formats the use of resource forks is a legacy feature that has been deprecated but supported for backwards compatibility.
 At the time of writing, our testing finds that the compiled applescript always takes priority over the original file.

 Similar to the example in the introduction, if the data in the file is another AppleScript (plaintext or compiled), this is ignored.

-This can be an interesting gotcha since an analyst can find themselves analyzing a data in the AppleScript, not knowing the the real payload is in the resource fork.
+This can be an interesting gotcha since an analyst can find themselves analyzing some file, not knowing the the real payload is hiding in the resource fork.
+Moreover, if the analyst tries to upload the update_plain.scpt through the VirusTotal over the web UI, only the data fork will be be analyzed and the hidden payload is stripped in the process.

 Example 2: Difference between read vs compile